Masawaih al-Mardini

-Masawaih al-Mardini (Yahyā ibn Masawaih al-Mardini; known as Mesue the Younger) was a Assyrian physician.
+Masawaih al-Mardini (Yahyā ibn Masawaih al-Mardini; known as Mesue the Younger) was an Assyrian physician.
 He was born in Mardin, Upper Mesopotamia.
 After working in Baghdad, he entered to the service of the Fatimid caliph Al-Hakim bi-Amr Allah.
 He died in 1015 in Cairo at the age of ninety.

 Masawaih al-Mardini was a Nestorian Christian.
 He is known due to his books on purgatives and emetics (De medicins laxativis) and on the complete pharmacopoeia in 12 parts called the Antidotarium sive Grabadin medicamentorum, which remained for centuries the standard textbook of pharmacy in the West.